 Since the freelancer couldn’t concentrate on his reading of the morning’s Richmond Times-Dispatch, he left half a mug of black coffee and a dozing cat on his desk to walk to the post office.
 He hoped the overdue check from a magazine publisher was waiting in his post office box.

 Anxiously, he opened the box with his key.
 It was empty.
-He shrugged; an empty box had its upside -- there were no cut-off notices in it.
+He shrugged.
+An empty box had its upside, too -- there were no cut-off notices in it.
 With his last 20 bucks in his pocket, the freelancer hummed a favorite Fats Domino tune, “Ain’t That a Shame,” as he headed home.

 By the end of the workday the freelancer's mission was to finish an 800-word OpEd piece, with an accompanying illustration, and drop it all off on an editor’s desk.
 With the drum beat for war in the air he wanted to focus on the inevitable unintended consequences of any war.
 Yet, with the clock ticking on his deadline he was still at a loss for an angle.